syncfusion-content/winui-docs/winui/Pyramid-Chart/Tooltip.md

 ## Customization

 The [ChartTooltipBehavior](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartTooltipBehavior.html) is used to customize the tooltip.
-For customizing the tooltip, create an instance [ChartTooltipBehavior](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartTooltipBehavior.html) and set it to the `TooltipBehavior` property of [SfPyramidChart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfPyramidChart.html).
+For customizing the tooltip, create an instance [ChartTooltipBehavior](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartTooltipBehavior.html) and set it to the `TooltipBehavior` property of the [SfPyramidChart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfPyramidChart.html).
 The following properties are used to customize the tooltip:

 * [Style](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartTooltipBehavior.html#Syncfusion_UI_Xaml_Charts_ChartTooltipBehavior_Style) - Used to customize the fill and stroke of the tooltip.
 * [LabelStyle](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartTooltipBehavior.html#Syncfusion_UI_Xaml_Charts_ChartTooltipBehavior_LabelStyle) - Used to customize the tooltip label.